Oral history

 Copyright

 There are two copyrights in oral history recordings: one in the recording itself, the other in the words on the recordings.
-The former is owned by the person making the recording or their organisation/project.
-The latter is owned by the interviewee and their heirs.
+The copyright in the recording is owned by the person making the recording or their organisation/project.
+The copyright in the words on the recording is owned by the interviewee and their heirs.

 Poetry, music and other works (which may form part of an oral history recording) hold separate copyrights of their own and must be cleared with the owner before copying for display or publication.